Importance Of Co-Education In India

 Today, co-education is prevalent in almost all countries of the world.
 Men and women have to survive with each other in marriage or in the workplace for that they should know how to blend with each other.
 It is widely seen in India as well, we have a number of co-educational schools, colleges, and universities.

 There is a number of advantages attached to the co-educational system of education.

 1. It is economical

-Poor countries cannot afford to open a separate school for boys and girls.
-Co-education will save the extra cost incurred on building separate infrastructure, furniture, stationary and personnel recruitment.
+Poor countries cannot afford to open separate schools for boys and girls.
+Co-education will save the extra cost incurred on building separate infrastructure, furniture, stationary, and personnel recruitment.